 Where asbestos cement roofs hide around York

-York is a historic city, but step onto its trading estates and out into the Vale of York and the roofs change character completely.
-The industrial and warehouse units on the city’s edges, the depots and workshops serving local trade, and the farm buildings across the surrounding agricultural land were largely roofed in corrugated asbestos cement between the 1960s and 1980s.
-It was the standard, economical sheet for a portal-frame shed, a grain store or a livestock building.
-After decades of exposure, many of those roofs are now porous, moss-bound and leaking at fixings and laps, even where the underlying sheets remain sound.
-That gap between a tired surface and a genuinely failed roof is what a survey exists to measure, and it is the difference between a roof that can be sealed and one that has to come off.
+York’s a city with a long history, but drive out onto its trading estates or into the Vale of York and you’ll see a different kind of roof.
+The industrial units, warehouses, depots, and workshops around the city, and the farm buildings dotted across the agricultural land, were mostly roofed in corrugated asbestos cement.
+That was the standard, economical sheet for a portal-frame shed, a grain store, or a livestock building between the 1960s and 1980s.
+After decades outside, many of those roofs are now porous, covered in moss, and leaking at the fixings and laps, even if the sheets themselves are still sound.
+We use a survey to measure that gap between a tired surface and a genuinely failed roof.
+That’s the difference between a roof we can seal and one that has to come off.

 Encapsulation explained, and why owners choose it

-Encapsulation is an engineered process rather than a cosmetic coat.
-The roof is inspected sheet by sheet, then cleaned under controlled conditions so that moss and debris are lifted without releasing fibres or cracking sheets underfoot.
-Failed fixings are renewed, minor repairs are made, brittle rooflights are dealt with, and a coating system designed for asbestos cement is applied.
-Once cured, the coating binds the surface, locks fibres in, restores water-shedding and gives the roof a further span of useful life.
-Against stripping the roof, disposing of sheets as hazardous waste and paying for a full replacement, the cost saving is usually significant, and the building below stays in use throughout the works rather than being shut down.
+Encapsulation is an engineered process, not just a cosmetic coat.
+We inspect the roof sheet by sheet, then clean it under controlled conditions.
+This lifts the moss and debris without releasing fibres or cracking sheets underfoot.
+We renew any failed fixings, make minor repairs, deal with brittle rooflights, then apply a coating system designed specifically for asbestos cement.
+Once it’s cured, the coating binds the surface, locks the fibres in, gets the roof shedding water again, and gives it a good few more years of useful life.
+Compared to stripping the roof, getting rid of the sheets as hazardous waste, and paying for a full replacement, the cost saving is usually significant.
+Plus, the building below stays in use throughout the work.
+No need to shut down.

 The duty to manage under CAR 2012

-Regulation 4 of the Control of Asbestos Regulations 2012 places a duty to manage asbestos on whoever controls maintenance of non-domestic premises.
-That means identifying asbestos-containing materials, assessing their condition, keeping a written record and managing the risk over time.
-It does not mean automatic removal.
-Asbestos cement in sound condition can be kept in place, sealed and monitored, which is exactly where encapsulation fits: a recorded, planned measure inside your management plan rather than a workaround.
-For a business or estate in the area, that makes coating a compliant choice, not a corner cut, provided the sheets are genuinely in the condition the survey confirms.
+Regulation 4 of the Control of Asbestos Regulations 2012 puts the duty to manage asbestos on whoever controls maintenance of non-domestic premises.
+That means finding asbestos-containing materials, checking their condition, keeping a written record, and managing the risk over time.
+It doesn’t mean you have to rip it all out.
+Asbestos cement that’s in sound condition can stay in place, be sealed, and monitored.
+That’s exactly where encapsulation fits in: it’s a recorded, planned measure inside your management plan, not a workaround.
+For a business or estate in the York area, coating makes for a compliant choice, not a cut corner, provided the sheets are genuinely in the condition our survey confirms.

 The honest part: when encapsulation is wrong

-There are roofs we will not coat, and it is better you know that before a survey than after a failure.
-Encapsulation is the wrong answer where sheets are extensively cracked or holed, where the cement has gone soft and friable through long saturation, or where storm damage and structural movement have broken the roof’s integrity.
-It is also limited strictly to asbestos cement.
-If a survey finds asbestos insulating board, lagging or sprayed coatings, that material is licensable and must be removed by an HSE-licensed contractor.
-Where removal is the right course for your building, we say so in writing and stand back rather than apply a coating that will not hold.
+There are roofs we won’t coat.
+It’s better you know that before a survey than after a failure.
+Encapsulation is the wrong call if sheets are extensively cracked or holed, if the cement has gone soft and friable from long saturation, or if storm damage or structural movement has broken the roof’s integrity.
+It’s also strictly for asbestos cement.
+If our survey finds asbestos insulating board, lagging, or sprayed coatings, that material needs a licence and has to be removed by an HSE-licensed contractor.
+If removal is the right course for your building, we’ll tell you in writing and step back.
+We won’t apply a coating that won’t hold.

 Survey-led work across the city and the Vale

-We work from a South-East base and cover England, which keeps the city and the wider Vale of York inside our regular survey area.
+We work from a South-East base and cover the whole of the UK.
+That keeps the city of York and the wider Vale of York well within our regular survey area.
 The process is straightforward:

-- A condition check of every sheet, fixing, rooflight and gutter run
+- We’ll do a condition check of every sheet, fixing, rooflight, and gutter run.

-- A photographic record you can keep on file with your management plan
+- You’ll get a photographic record you can keep on file with your management plan.

-- A straight written answer: encapsulate, repair first, or refer for removal
+- We’ll give you a straight written answer: encapsulate, repair first, or refer for removal.

-- A specification and price only when coating genuinely fits the roof
+- You’ll only get a specification and price if coating genuinely fits the roof.

-If you own a building from the 1960s to the 1980s whose roof has never been assessed, the survey answers both the compliance question and the cost question in a single visit.
+If you own a building from the 1960s to the 1980s and its roof has never been assessed, our survey answers both the compliance question and the cost question in a single visit.